ArctosDB/documentation-wiki/_documentation/pre-bulkloader.markdown

 This tool may be used to transform various geography into Arctos-compatible higher_geog strings.
 The tool can work from components or from a higher-geography-like concatenation.
 The "components" option will produce a spreadsheet with Arctos-named columns of original (often "original from VertNet") data, and a higher_geog column.
-The components columns (continent_ocean, county, etc.) MUST NOT be manipulated; they collectively provide a path back to specimens.
+The components columns (continent_ocean, county, etc.) MUST NOT be manipulated; they collectively provide a path back to catalog records.
 Higher Geog should be an Arctos-formatted representation of the original data.
 The tool will "suggest" higher_geography values; these should be reviewed for accuracy.
 Any blank values will need populated from Arctos Higher Geography.
 Arctos geography is searchable through Search/Geography; the search results contain a "higher geog" column which is suitable to copy and paste into the spreadsheet.
 New geography entries will need to be created: file an Issue or use the Contact link at the bottom of any form, please include the desired geography and a link to Wikipedia.

 Links: